Do you want to learn how to make your own emergency candles?

 You can go the route of ordering wax online if you choose to.
 I buy soy wax from Amazon because it burns cleaner.
 Usually, I keep a 5 lb. box in my cabinet at all times.
 I pay around 20 dollars for it.

 You can also buy paraffin wax from Amazon if you prefer it.
 I usually keep about 1 lb of it on hand for candle making and more.
-It runs about 15 dollars currently.
+It runs for about 15 dollars currently.

 You can also go the completely frugal way and just use leftover candles and tart pieces.
 Simply melt them down in a double boiler and pour them into wicked jars.
 You can watch this below.
-Or read the post here.

 11 DIY Emergency Candles To Make